unity-cn/CustomAnimationTools/README.md

 You can select *.anim file or select animation clips of FBX.

-1.select animtion in Project window
+1.Select animtion in Project window

-2.click AnimationTool->ProcessForConstant
+2.Click menu: AnimationTool->ProcessForConstant

 3.Done.